dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 The alternative to culture war is to focus on *interventions*.
 This has three advantages.

-The first advantage of interventions is that we have **good methods to arrive at truth**.
+The first advantage of interventions is that we have *good methods to arrive at truth*.
 In the recent paper [Systemic Discrimination Among Large US Employers](https://eml.berkeley.edu/~crwalters/papers/randres.pdf), researchers sent out 83,000 fake resumes, which were equivalent except for having stereotypically black or white names.
 They found that resumes with "black" names were called back 23% of the time, compared to 25% of the time with "white" names.

 This is about as culture-war of a topic as it gets but, as far as I can tell, it caused little controversy.
 Partly, I suspect that's because the magnitude of the result is neither large nor small enough to make a good headline.
 But is it naive to think that the lack of quibbling is partly because there isn't much to quibble about?
 The researchers changed names and nothing else---they intervened!
 This makes it hard to argue with the conclusion.

 People, in general, are terrible at finding flaws in research that reinforces their views but excellent at spotting flaws in research that challenges those views.
 When two sides are locked in a trench-warfare "my research says A" vs "my research says B" kind of thing, that's often because the research being cited on both sides is flawed.

-A second advantage is that **interventions help us focus on tradeoffs**.
+A second advantage is that *interventions help us focus on tradeoffs*.
 Engineers know that changes to complex systems usually have many effects.
 In a car, making an engine bigger might increase acceleration but decrease fuel efficiency.
-In human bodies, genes for the [Asian flush](/alcohol/) decrease alcoholism but make alcohol more carcinogenic for people who drink anyway.
+In human bodies, genes for the [Asian flush](/alcohol/) seem to decrease alcoholism but make alcohol more carcinogenic.

 Society is a very complex system.
 Creating civilian review boards might reduce police use of force.
 That would be good, but maybe police do their job less aggressively and crime goes up.
 Or maybe police don't like being reviewed and you have to raise salaries to keep enough employed.
-I suspect the tradeoff is positive, but that's an empirical matter, not something I can just assert as obvious.
+I personally suspect the tradeoff is positive, but that's an empirical matter, not something I can just assert as obvious.
 A conversation about "are police biased?" crowds out these questions.

-A third advantage of interventions is that it's **easier to convince someone** about them, and you don't need to resolve culture-war to do it.
+A third advantage of interventions is that it's *easier to convince someone* about them, and you don't need to resolve culture-war to do it.
 Consider policing again.
 Here are some of the policy suggestions I've seen:

 * Increase / decrease the number of police officers.
 * Increase / decrease prison sentences for certain crimes.